Lucy Bradshaw: The Sims’ Kingmaker

 From marathon SimCity sessions, Bradshaw understood the compelling draw of new worlds, and in the years that followed, she helped create The Sims, which blazed a trail and drew droves of players across all age groups.
 It isn’t your usual game.
 There isn’t a storyline, you don’t shoot at targets or kill aliens, and there isn’t a sports platform or mystery to solve.
 Instead, you create people, which interact and thrive or die off.
 It’s a family friendly game, because kids and adults alike can create characters that are as simple or complicated as they like.

 As a result, the programming is quite complex, and it takes several years of development time for sequels.
 For example, the last Sims game came out about four years ago.
-Meanwhile, SimCity is coming in next month, and unlike earlier versions, it'll be available only online.
+Meanwhile, SimCity is coming in next month, and unlike earlier versions, it’ll be available only online.
 For her, bringing reality and meaning to the game are important ideals.
-"I can tell you that sense of being able to create these living creatures -- and do so in a way that felt really meaningful to players -- that's one direction that we're taking," she said.
+“I can tell you that sense of being able to create these living creatures — and do so in a way that felt really meaningful to players — that’s one direction that we’re taking,” she said in the article.

-"I want to see more women coming into this business," she said.
-"I look at it as a business imperative.
-Companies in the video game business like Electronic Arts are going to benefit from having more women in development and in roles that bring new perspective."
+“I want to see more women coming into this business,” she told Fast Company.
+“I look at it as a business imperative.
+Companies in the video game business like Electronic Arts are going to benefit from having more women in development and in roles that bring new perspective.”

 At Maxis, she also led the development of Spore, a game that lets you create organisms and evolve them into almost any creature.
 The game, another huge success, took nearly seven years to complete and release, and after selling millions, it proved as addictive as The Sims franchise.
 Spore’s success among women points to the nurturing influence of games.
 And she flexes her nurturing muscles, balancing her work life with the needs of her two teenage daughters.
 But she’s facing challenges.